Keeping in Touch in Brazil

 Mobile phone use in Brazil is high, and all types of mobile phones, from the most basic to the highest-quality smartphone, are available.
 However, they are very expensive, so expats may want to bring an unlocked phone with them from their home country.

 Once in Brazil, expats can choose among a variety of calling plans, including pay-as-you-go models, with any of the major providers: Claro, TIM, Oi and Vivo.
-Plans can include calling, texting, and/or data, and will range from about 100 BRL for the most basic to around 250 BRL for the most comprehensive.
-Pre-paid plans can range from as low as 0.50 BRL per call for local calls to the same provider, to over 2 BRL per minute for long-distance, in-country calls to other providers.
+Plans can include calling, texting, and/or data.

 Other forms of telecommunication in Brazil

-As expats everywhere know, VoiP can be a great alternative to other telephone options.
-Skype is available in Brazil, and expats can use the video calling for free or get a phone number for an annual subscription fee.
+As expats everywhere know, VoIP can be a great alternative to other telephone options.
+Skype is available in Brazil, and expats can use the video calling for free or get a phone number for a subscription fee.
 If an expat gets a phone number that is local to their home country (Skype has numbers available in more than a dozen countries), this can be a very inexpensive way to make phone calls to family and friends.

 Postal services in Brazil

-Brazil has a well-developed postal service, Correios.
+Brazil has a well-developed postal service.
 Post offices are plentiful, and it is possible to mail letters and packages quite easily.
 The service is generally reliable, although it can be slow.

 Receiving packages can present some challenges for expats.
 The country has very high import taxes, and packages sent to Brazil from abroad may be subject to fees of multiple times the value of the contents depending on what they are.
 Any package stopped by customs will also take longer to arrive than expected.